-Taken together, the results suggest that race affects preferences not only by shaping who a person is, but also the diversity of their decision-making group.
-Being surrounded by more people of color affects individual views on corporate power and accountability, even after controlling for other characteristics.
+Taken together, the results suggest that race affects preferences by shaping not only who a person is but also the diversity of the decision-making group.
+Being surrounded by more POCs affects individual views on corporate power and accountability, even after controlling for other characteristics.